 which will then help them in their beginning graduate classes.

-The prelim exam focuses on the key material from an undergraduate
+The prelim exam focuses on the key material from undergraduate

-mathematics program that is most important to those entering a
+mathematics that is most important to those entering a

-morning, and the second half in the afternoon.
+in the morning and afternoon of the same day.
 Each of these two parts

 consists of six problems, and students are given two and a half hours for

-The exam consists of problems in algebra (including linear algebra) and
+The exam consists of problems in algebra (including linear algebra),